rust-project-primer/book/src/documentation/readme.md

 In other words, in a commercial project, having great documentation saves you a lot of cost in the long run.
-It makes the difference whether you need a year-long onboarding programme for new hires until they hit their productivity peak, because they don't know how things work and there is not central place to find out, or whether they can hit the ground running and achieve baseline productivity within weeks or a month.
+It makes the difference whether you need a year-long onboarding programme for new hires until they hit their productivity peak, because they don't know how things work and there is no central place to find out, or whether they can hit the ground running and achieve baseline productivity within weeks or a month.